awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 When you're finished, return here to move on to the next module.

-## Structured Data Use Case:  Boston Housing
+## Structured Data Use Case:  Workflow for Boston Housing Price Predictions

-We'll focus on a more complete workflow in this module.
-In particular, we'll use Local Mode training and Local Mode endpoints to test our code, and Automatic Model Tuning to find the best model to predict prices based on the Boston Housing dataset.
+We'll focus on a relatively complete TensorFlow 2 workflow in this module to predict prices based on the Boston Housing dataset.
+In particular, we'll preprocess data with SageMaker Processing, prototype training and inference code with Local Mode, use Automatic Model Tuning, deploy the tuned model to a real time endpoint, and examine how the AWS Step Functions Data Science SDK can automate setting up this workflow for a production environment.
 Please go to the following link for this module:  [**Boston Housing**](../modules/Boston_Housing.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.